IVSoftware/resize-form-by-title-bar/README.md

-As I understand it, you wish to drag the mouse on the `titleBarPanel` and have that resize the form.
+As I understand it, you wish to drag the mouse on the `titleBarPanel` and have that resize the form (instead of the normal behavior of _moving_ the form).
 To achieve this, consider implementing [IMessageFilter](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.imessagefilter) to hook the mouse events regardless of which control (e.g. `titleBarPanel`) is focused for the click.
 Now all you have to do is:
 - Determine whether mouse position is in the `titleBarPanel` rectangle
 - If so, capture the mouse down `Size` and `Location`
 - As the mouse moves, recalc the main form `Size` based on how much the mouse has moved.